Mum’s memorial tribute to son, 4, who died in Tenerife pool tragedy

 Her fundraiser will now help support the charity that made such a difference to her family.

-The launch of the appeal also marks what would have been Edward’s fifth birthday, a milestone he had looked forward to.
+The launch of the appeal also marks what would have been Edward’s fifth birthday – 13 October – a milestone he had looked forward to.

 Joanne wrote that he had been “talking about his fifth birthday from the day after he turned four,” excited to join the Boys’ Brigade and bring “a big box of buns” to share with his friends.